CodenicCoders/codenic_logger/README.md

 Use this plugin in your app to:

 - Structurally create mutable log messages.
+- Initialize log messages early, populate it with data throughout the code execution, then printing them at a later point in time.
 - Log messages on multiple log levels – verbose, debug, info, warning, error and wtf.
 - Automatically add a user ID to all log data upon logging.